ZAdamMac/Tarnished-Tale/readme.md

 ## Objectives
 Tarnished Tale has the following objectives:
- - Implement a Full-Featured MUD server accessable by any websockets client;
- - Allow for the use of TLS/SSL by providing for Secure Websockets (WSS) to be configured by the administrator;
+ - Design and maintain a full-featured ruleset for RPGs;
+ - Package that ruleset as a rules module for evennia;
- - Allow for the expansion of the core functions of the server with the addition of add-on "modules";
+ - Allow for the expansion of the core functions of the ruleset with the addition of add-on "modules";
- - Provide a learning process for the developer(s) in asyncronous programming, multiprocessing, and network applications, and;
  - Provide the framework for a future game to be released using TT as its engine.

 ## What Tarnished Tale is Not